FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

               "topology.kubernetes.io/zone": "az1"
 ```

-Once all three `FoundationDBCluster` resources are marked for reconciliation the FoundationDB cluster is up and running.
+Once all three `FoundationDBCluster` resources are marked as reconciled the FoundationDB cluster is up and running.
-You can run this configuration in the same namespace, different namespaces of even across multiple different Kubernetes clusters.
+You can run this configuration in the same namespace, different namespaces or even across multiple different Kubernetes clusters.
+Operations across the different `FoundationDBCluster` resources are [coordinated](#coordinating-global-operations).

 ## Multi-Region Replication